Applying for the Park Scholarships Program

 Are there additional resources available to help me with my application?

 Park Under-Resourced Assistance (PURA) is a student-run initiative to help under-resourced candidates through each phase of the selection process.
 PURA works exclusively with under-resourced applicants, defined under a broad scope of identities including, but not limited to, applicants who are first-generation, are from low-income backgrounds, attend overpopulated schools, are from rural areas, and who identify with other marginalized populations.
-PURA essay submission instructions and resources will be available on October 10.
+PURA essay submission instructions and resources will be available in October.
 Learn more about PURA.

 What happened to endorsements?